George Cumby: Professional career

 Cumby was taken in the first round by the Green Bay Packers in the 1980 NFL Draft as the 26th overall pick.
-He started two games as a rookie and moved into the full-time starting position in 1981 when he intercepted a career-high three passes and in 1982 Cumby was a Second-team All-Pro selection.
-He remained a starter though 1984 and was then relegated to backup duty in 1985.
+He started two games as a rookie and moved into the full-time starting position in 1981, a year in which he intercepted a career-high three passes and forced a career-high six fumbles.
+In 1982, Cumby was a second-team All-Pro selection.
+He remained a starter though 1984 and was relegated to backup duty in 1985.

-In the 1985 season, Cumby gained national attention in a negative way.
-When rookie defensive tackle William Perry was put in the offensive lineup for the Chicago Bears, it was Cumby who was twice "flattened" by Perry on lead blocks for Walter Payton.
-Later in that season, Cumby was beaten on a short pass route by Perry that the "Fridge" carried into the end zone, again an embarrassment for Cumby.
+During the 1985 season, Cumby gained national attention in a negative way.
+When rookie defensive tackle William Perry was put in the offensive lineup for the Chicago Bears, Cumby was twice "flattened" by Perry on lead blocks for Walter Payton.
+Later in that season, Cumby was beaten on a short pass route by Perry, who scored a touchdown on the play.

-Cumby was cut by the Packers the following preseason on August 18, 1986, and subsequently signed by the Buffalo Bills.
+Cumby was cut by the Packers the following preseason and subsequently signed with the Buffalo Bills.
 Cumby was a starter in 8 of the 11 games he played in 1986.
 He played one game for the Philadelphia Eagles in 1987 when he was signed to bolster an injury-weakened linebacking corps.

 Coaching career

-After his NFL career, Cumby was the athletic director and coach at his high school alma mater, Bishop Thomas K. Gorman Catholic School, for the 2006 school year, and was recently the linebackers coach at Tyler Junior College.
+After his NFL career, Cumby was the athletic director and coach at his high school alma mater, Bishop Thomas K. Gorman Catholic School, for the 2006 school year.
+He has also served as the linebackers coach and special teams coordinator at Tyler Junior College.
 He was the head football coach at Texas College for three seasons until August 2014.
-He also coaches at All Saints Episcopal School in Tyler, Texas.
-Later returned to coach at Bishop T.K.
-Gorman in 2021–22.
+He served as middle school athletic director at Bishop T.K.
+Gorman in 2015 before becoming the director of recruitment at Jacksonville College the following year.
+He also coached at All Saints Episcopal School in Tyler, Texas before returning to coach at Bishop T.K.
+Gorman in 2021.